dfinity/oisy-wallet/.github/ISSUE_TEMPLATE/dapp_submission_request.md

 assignees: ''
 ---

-Please provide the details of the dApp you'd like to feature on the Oisy Wallet.
+Please provide the details of the dapp you'd like to feature on the OISY Wallet.